 Customs & Immigration For French Polynesia

-Due to Covid 19 and the constant changes to immigration procedures we will not be discussing Customs & Immigration procedures for the individual countries.
-Instead, we can direct you to the appropriate government websites as well as other cruiser information sites.
-This way you can be assured you are receiving up to date information.
+Due to Covid 19 and the constant changes to immigration procedures we will refer you to Customs & Immigration for procedures for French Polynesia.
 Here are a couple of helpful links for French Polynesia Immigration & Customs.

 For more information on cruising French Polynesia, click on the photos below.